MicrosoftDocs/biztalk-docs/biztalk/core/how-to-copy-data-to-the-message-context-as-property-fields.md

 ---
 description: "Learn more about: How to Copy Data to the Message Context as Property Fields"
-title: "How to Copy Data to the Message Context as Property Fields | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "How to Copy Data to the Message Context as Property Fields" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 4fdfe475-d9b4-4cf9-898f-dbd7e719c27c
-caps.latest.revision: 6
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # How to Copy Data to the Message Context as Property Fields
 You can promote a property as a **Property Field** in much the same way as promoting a property as a **Distinguished Field**, and you can also use the **Quick Promotion** feature to streamline the process.